toddteis/equalizer-landing-page/README.md

 ### What I learned

 This was the first time I have worked with z-index to get the phone image, background pattern and call to action text section to layer correctly.

-This was the first time I had use position & relative/absolute to position various components in the layout.
+I also used position & relative/absolute to position various components in the layout, which I hadn't used before.

 ## Author